Bugs Bunny: Superstar

 Bugs Bunny: Superstar is a 1975 Looney Tunes documentary film narrated by Orson Welles and produced and directed by Larry Jackson.
 It was the first documentary to examine the history of Looney Tunes with its animated cartoon characters, as well as the first Looney Tunes film to not be distributed by Warner Bros.
+Pictures.

 Content

 Cartoons

 The film includes nine Looney Tunes/Merrie Melodies cartoons (six featuring Bugs Bunny) previously released throughout the 1940s: